LamAnnieV/ETL-3/README.md

 [San Francisco Department of Public Health Inspection Data for 2013 - 2016](https://c4databucket.s3.amazonaws.com/sanFranciscoRestaurantScores.zip)

 There are three files uploaded to AWS S3 bucket:  businesses.csv, inspections.csv, and violations.csv.
-The three sets of data were then imported to AWS Redshift inspections Dataabase the three files were uploaded as tables called businesses, inspections, and violations respectively.
+The three sets of data were then imported to AWS Redshift inspections Dataabase the three files were uploaded as tables called businesses_tbl, inspections, and violations respectively.

 ## Cleaning the Inspection Dataset